Margaret DePriest: Life and career

-She began her career as an actress both onstage and on television.
-Her acting credits include a contract role as Abby Cameron #1 on The Edge of Night from 1965 to 1966.
+DePriest began her career as an actress both onstage and on television.
+Her acting credits included a contract role as Abby Cameron #1 on The Edge of Night from 1965 to 1966.
 She also played social worker Mrs. Berger on the NBC serial The Doctors.

 In the mid-1960s, she began writing The Edge of Night.
 In 1969, she co-created and was co-head writer of CBS Daytime's Where the Heart Is.

-She has served as head writer for several serials, including General Hospital, Days of Our Lives, All My Children, Another World, One Life to Live, and Sunset Beach.
+She served as head writer for several serials, including General Hospital, Days of Our Lives, All My Children, Another World, One Life to Live, and Sunset Beach.

-She is married to writer Paul Price.
+DePriest was married to writer Paul Price.
+She died on September 29, 2025, at the age of 94.